azharihsb-27/azharihsb-27/README.md

 # Hi!

-Perkenalkan nama saya **M Kasim Azhari Hasibuan**.
+Hi, I'm **M Kasim Azhari Hasibuan**.
-Saya seorang mahasiswa Teknologi Informasi di Universitas Sumatera Utara.
+A student of Information Technology in Universitas Sumatera Utara.
-Saat ini saya sedang belajar dan berlatih untuk menjadi seorang **Software Engineer**.
+I'm willing to be a  **Software Engineer**.
+And I'm interested in Artificial Intelligence and Machine Learning.
-Ayo saling connect di [LinkedIn](https://www.linkedin.com/in/kasim-azhari-5b9131286/).
+Get in touch with me in [LinkedIn](https://www.linkedin.com/in/kasim-azhari-5b9131286/).

 <p align="left">
 <a href="https://github.com/azharihsb-27">